 I hold a B.A. in English from Hardin-Simmons University and have been writing and publishing since high school.
 My poetry has appeared or is forthcoming in over three dozen literary magazines, including Poetry Northwest, Beloit Poetry Journal, and Blue Earth Review.
 (See a more exhaustive publications list here.)

 In 2021, during a particularly lonely time in a new city, I began timidly hosting online poetry workshops to bring writers together from around the globe.
 I was blown away by how meaningful and intimate these Zoom gatherings became, and how fervently the participants expressed their enjoyment of them.
 After a year's hiatus—and some persistent badgering from former enrollees—poetry workshops are set to return in 2023, and I couldn't be more excited about it!
-(You can find details about the upcoming workshops here, and sign up to be added to the interest list.)
+You can enroll in an upcoming workshop here.